Continuous limits of large plant-pollinator random networks and some applications: Study of the limiting dynamical systems

 where the initial data has been defined as $p_i(0) = \bar{p}_0(x_i)$, $p_i(0) = \bar{p}_0(x_i)$, $a_j(0) = \bar{a}_0(x_j)$.
 We recognize the ODE system \eqref{edo} obtained when the numbers of plant and pollinator species are finite with $n=m=N$.

-We shall consider the case of growth functions \eqref{growth-rates} with $\alpha_A=3$, $\alpha_P=25$, $\beta_A=\beta_P=\gamma_P=1$, $\gamma_A=0.3$, $d_P=1$, $d_A=3$ and $\delta_P=3$, with $N=500$ species of plants and pollinators.
-In order to fit the hypotheses of Proposition \ref{prop_stst} and insure the convergence towards an explicit equilibrium of the dynamics, the interaction matrix $(c_{ij})_{ij}$ is nondecreasing in each index $i$ and $j$, and the competition kernels will be chosen constant.
+We shall consider the case of growth functions \eqref{growth-rates}.
+In order to fit the hypotheses of Proposition \ref{prop_stst} and ensure the convergence towards an explicit equilibrium of the dynamics, the interaction matrix $(c_{ij})_{ij}$ is non-decreasing in each index $i$ and $j$, and the competition kernels will be chosen constant.
 We consider the simple case

 We represent in Figure \ref{fig:equilibriaAP1000} (in logarithmic scale) the convergence towards the equilibrium state reached when no evolution occurs anymore on the discrete dynamics, for a random initial datum supported in $[0,1]$.
-We observe that the conclusion of proposition \ref{prop_stst} are in agreement, namely the system converges towards an equilibrium which consists of a Dirac delta centered inside the domain for the plants, and on the right border for the pollinators: the last remaining plant specie is moderately specialist ($x \simeq 0.6$) whereas the remaining pollinator is genuinely generalist ($y = 1$).
+We checked numerically the conclusion of Proposition \ref{prop_stst}: the system converges towards an equilibrium which consists of a Dirac delta centered inside the domain for the plants, and on the right border for the pollinators.
+The last remaining plant species is moderately specialist ($x \simeq 0.6$) whereas the remaining pollinator is genuinely generalist ($y = 1$).